moonbirddk/knowledge/django-ubuntu-celery.md

 ```

-### GO MAKE A CUP OF COFFEE, YOUR SITE IS READY TO GO

-# RabbitMQ
+## RabbitMQ
+RabbitMQ acts as a queue for the celery tasks.
 Install RabbitMQ with this:
 ```
 apt-get install -y erlang
 apt-get install rabbitmq-server